drewcrawford/wwdc-notes/23/What's new with text and text interactions.md

 # Text item actions and menus
-Text item interactions in UITextview are now more customizable with new APIs on UITextView delegate.  make it possible ot modify the primary action for text items.
+Text item interactions in UITextview are now more customizable with new APIs on UITextView delegate.  make it possible to modify the primary action for text items.
 Candidate menu shown here.

-previously, UITextView allows developers to disable item inteeractions through `shouldInteractWith` APIs.
+previously, UITextView allows developers to disable item interactions through `shouldInteractWith` APIs.

 * customize the primary action or menu content
-* new methods on `UITexxtViewDelegate`.
+* new methods on `UITextViewDelegate`.

 ## text items
 represent the content that supports item interaction.